-The 2nd was directed by Brian Skiba (Rottentail, Pursuit), written by Eric Bromberg (Enemies Closer) and Paul Taegel (Vandal), and stars Ryan Phillippe (One Shot, The Lincoln Lawyer), Jack Griffo (Overrun, Those Left Behind), Lexi Simonsen (Roller World, The Jester’s Song), Casper Van Dien (Darkness Reigns, Starship Troopers), Richard Burgi (The Green Inferno, Final Frequency), and Randy Charach (The Call, Zombie Tidal Wave).
+The 2nd was directed by Brian Skiba (Rottentail, Pursuit), written by Eric Bromberg (Enemies Closer) and Paul Taegel (Vandal), and stars Ryan Phillippe (One Shot, American Murderer, Jack Griffo (Overrun, Those Left Behind), Lexi Simonsen (Roller World, The Jester’s Song), Casper Van Dien (Darkness Reigns, Starship Troopers), Richard Burgi (The Green Inferno, Final Frequency), and Randy Charach (The Call, Zombie Tidal Wave).
 It follows a special forces agent as he tries to protect his son and his friend from terrorists.

 The Plot: Essentially a(nother) ‘Die Hard’ scenario action movie, there’s not much new in the movie except for its college campus location.
 Vic (Phillippe), a special operator, attempts to pick up his son Shawn (Griffo) from campus to go camping.
 At the same time, Driver (Van Dien) and his goons are on the way to kidnap Erin (Simonsen), the daughter of Justice Walton (Charach) so they can use her as leverage in an upcoming Supreme Court case.